Methods summary

 All previously defined css classes will be removed.

-Default value is an empty array to not render HTML class attribute.
+Default value is an empty array to not render HTML classattribute.

 You can define css classes as single string, more classes separated